 The Keough-Naughton Institute also offers Irish Internships which place Notre Dame students in positions in Dublin relating to Irish politics, commerce, culture and society; the internships last for a period of seven weeks each summer.

 Graduate students can pursue a graduate Minor in Irish Studies.
-Graduate students attached to the Keough-Naughton Institute generally complete Ph.D.s in History, English or the Ph.D. in Literature, which allows a focus on Irish Language and Literature.
+Graduate students attached to the Keough-Naughton Institute generally complete Ph.D.s in History or English.
 Notre Dame’s Hesburgh Library can sustain advanced research in all areas of Irish society and culture.
 Its holdings include outstanding Berkeley, Swift, Goldsmith and Burke Collections, the Loeber Collection of Eighteenth and Nineteenth Century Irish Fiction, the Captain Francis O’Neill Irish Music Collection and an extensive range of primary and secondary material relating to the 1798 Rising, the Great Famine, 1845-52 and Irish-America.
 The library also has extensive holdings in the literature (in Irish and English), economy, religion, and politics of contemporary Ireland.

-Each summer, the Keough-Naughton Institute hosts The IRISH Seminar, a prestigious weeks-long seminar in which graduate students from Notre Dame and other universities engage with key figures in Irish cultural, intellectual and political debates; the directors of The IRISH Seminar are Bríona Nic Dhiarmada, Patrick Griffin, Declan Kiberd, and Christopher Fox.
-Summer 2013 will find the Seminar in Paris, France, exploring the connections between Ireland and France with a focus on modern poetry.
+Each summer, the Keough-Naughton Institute hosts The IRISH Seminar, a prestigious weeks-long seminar in which graduate students from Notre Dame and other universities engage with key figures in Irish cultural, intellectual and political debates.
+The IRISH Seminar has been held in Dublin, Paris, Buenos Aires, and, in Summer 2017, in Rome, exploring the connections between Ireland and Italy.